-Not all organic livestock feed is created equal.
+All organic livestock feed is not created equal.
 Maintaining the longterm health of livestock is crucial to the success of any animal-based agricultural operation.
-Farmers and ranchers can’t afford to take shortcuts in feeding.
-Animals require the right vitamins and nutrients to assure proper weight gain, bone strength, muscle development and overall health.
-This is why choosing the right organic livestock feed is a decision that should not be taken lightly.
-When it comes to organic animal feed, Feedex meets and exceeds all quality requirements.
+Likewise, farmers and ranchers can’t afford to take shortcuts in feeding.
+In addition, animals require the right vitamins and nutrients to assure proper weight gain, bone strength, muscle development and overall health.
+Furthermore, choosing the right organic livestock feed is a decision that should not be taken lightly.
+On the whole, when it comes to organic animal feed, Feedex meets and exceeds all quality requirements.

 Surpassing Organic Livestock Feed Quality Standards

 Our consulting nutritionists use superior nutrients and wholesome ingredients for every product.
-We create science-based formulations based on the unique needs of each animal species.
-Feedex uses only certified organic corn, milo, barley, oats and soybeans for blending or creating pellet feed for your livestock.
+Furthermore, at Feedex, we create science-based formulations based on the unique needs of each animal species.
+Additionally, Feedex uses only certified organic corn, milo, barley, oats and soybeans for blending or creating pellet feed for your livestock.
 Our experts specialize in premium organic cattle feed, organic horse feed, organic goat feed, organic calf feed, organic chicken feed, and organic fish feed.
-Each product is specially formulated with high levels of Protein, Fiber, Fat, Calcium, and Vitamins A, D and E.
+Consequently, each product is specially formulated with high levels of Protein, Fiber, Fat, Calcium, and Vitamins A, D and E.

 Feedex animal feed is USDA-certified as 100% Organic.
 We are certified by Ecocert ICO who is accredited by USDA Organic.
 Ecocert ICO is the global leader in the certification of organic farming and organic cosmetics.
-This means that our organic livestock feed meets the highest quality standards for nutrients, ingredients and processing.
+Therefore, our organic livestock feed meets the highest quality standards for nutrients, ingredients and processing.

 Organic certifications include: